Religion in Metro Detroit: Christianity

-The Roman Catholic Archdiocese of Detroit is the Roman Catholic archdiocese serving Detroit.
+The Catholic Archdiocese of Detroit is the Latin Catholic archdiocese serving Detroit.
 The Cathedral of the Most Blessed Sacrament is the seat of the Detroit archbishop.

 As of 2010 many early 20th century and 19th century churches remain standing in the city.
 Karen Nagher, the executive director of "Preservation Wayne," referred to them as "churches any city would envy."
 The president of the Detroit chapter of the American Institute of Architects, Ray Cekauskas, stated that they were "one of the richest treasure troves of late 19th-century, ethnic-based churches anywhere in the country."

-As of 2013 the Roman Catholic Archdiocese of Detroit had 96 schools with 30,000 students.
+As of 2013 the Archdiocese of Detroit had 96 schools with 30,000 students.
 As of 2013 there are four Catholic grade schools and three Catholic high schools in the City of Detroit, with all of them in the city's west side.
 Catholic high schools in the Detroit city limits include University of Detroit Jesuit High School and Academy, Loyola High School, and Detroit Cristo Rey High School (which replaced Holy Redeemer High School).
 Detroit Catholic Central High School was formerly in the Detroit city limits.